apache/gravitino/docs/how-to-use-gvfs.md

 | `azure-storage-account-name`      | The account name of Azure Blob Storage.                                                                                                                                                                         | (none)        | Yes if it's a Azure Blob Storage fileset. | 0.8.0-incubating |
 | `azure-storage-account-key`       | The account key of Azure Blob Storage.                                                                                                                                                                          | (none)        | Yes if it's a Azure Blob Storage fileset. | 0.8.0-incubating |

-Similar to the above, you need to place the corresponding bundle jar [`gravitino-azure-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/azure-bundle/) in the Hadoop environment(typically located in `${HADOOP_HOME}/share/hadoop/common/lib/`).
+Similar to the above, you need to place the corresponding bundle jar [`gravitino-azure-hadoop-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-azure-hadoop-bundle/) in the Hadoop environment(typically located in `${HADOOP_HOME}/share/hadoop/common/lib/`).

-Full example can be found [Azure Blob Storage fileset catalog ](./cloud-storage-fileset-example.md#create-an-abs-azure-blob-storage-or-adls-fileset-catalog) and [bundle jars](./cloud-storage-fileset-example.md#bundle-jars)

 #### Custom fileset
 Since 0.7.0-incubating, users can define their own fileset type and configure the corresponding properties, for more, please refer to [Custom Fileset](./hadoop-catalog.md#how-to-custom-your-own-hcfs-file-system-fileset).